Central Weather Administration: Transportation

-The CWA building is accessible within walking distance South from NTU Hospital Station of the Taipei Metro.
+The CWA building is accessible within walking distance south of NTU Hospital Station of the Taipei Metro.

 Supercomputing

-A research supercomputer shared between the Central Weather Administration and CAA was listed by TOP500 as the world's 313rd most powerful computer in 2002, obtaining 0.2 TFlop/s with 25 300MHz cores.
+A research supercomputer shared between the Central Weather Administration and CAA was listed by TOP500 as the world's 313th most powerful computer in 2002, obtaining 0.2 TFlop/s with 25 300MHz cores.

 In February 2024 the CWA inaugurated a new computer weather forecasting system, based on Fujitsu FX1000 high speed computers.
 Aggregate system performance is 10 petaflops.
 The more advanced system improved typhoon and major storm forecasting from seven to ten days.